artefactual/archivematica-docs/admin-manual/installation-setup/installation/install-ansible.rst

    If it is not up to date, you can download the newest version from the `Vagrant website`_ .

+   Archivematica's playbook uses a host-only network with the IP address ``192.168.168.198``.
+Make sure your VirtualBox network configuration allows this address range.
+For details on creating or configuring host-only networks in VirtualBox, refer to the
+   `official VirtualBox Networking documentation`_.

 2. Checkout the deployment repo: